josel82/js-collections/README.md

  ```

-`removeFirst():any` removes the first item in the list.
+`removeFirst():any` removes the first item in the list and returns it.
 Throws `This list is empty` if there are no items in the list.

 ```JavaScript